micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-34-rashi_en.md

 ### passuk 13
 <b>With guile.</b> [I.e.,] with cleverness.
-<b>Because he had defiled.</b> Scripture tells us that there was no deceit for he had defiled their sisterDinah.
+<b>Because he had defiled.</b> Scripture tells us that there was no deceit for he had defiled their sister Deenah.

 ### passuk 14
 <b>That is a disgrace.</b> Among us it is considered a defect; when one wants to insult another he says to him, “you are uncircumcised” or, “you are the son of one who is uncircumcised.”
 Wherever the word חֶרְפָּה is found [it means] insulting.